 Step 2 - Select a Scouting map (NDVI is recommended).

 Step 3 - Select the Field Boundaries.

 NB: If the message “No Datasets Satisfy the criterion” appears, that means you should first upload the field boundaries in site (selecting category: Field Boundaries)

-Step 4 - Select the Rows vector file (for weed detection within cultivated field)
+Step 4 - Select the Rows vector file (for weed detection within the cultivated field)

-Step 5 - Fill information about field and sprayer:
+Step 5 - Fill in information about the field and sprayer: